javixlive/NovaTech-Power/README.md

   ![image](https://res.cloudinary.com/debfwgutb/image/upload/v1675434666/BoxTech.png)

-Nova Tech es el E-Commerce que se contruyo para el Proyecto Final del Bootcamp SoyHenry, el mismo esta orientado a la venta de componentes de computadoras.
-Presenta las caracteristicas necesarias de un E-Commerce y es perfectamente funcional.
+NovaTech Power is an E-Commerce that was build for my final project at Henry Bootcamp, it’s a platform where people can buy/sell PC parts.
+It presents the necessary characteristics of an E-Commerce and is perfectly functional.

-# Caracteristicas
+# Characteristics
-🚀Chat grupal en tiempo real.

-🔥Facturas en PDF

-🚄Notificaciones PUSH en tiempo real
+🚀Group chat in real time.

+🔥PDF invoices.

+🚄Real-time PUSH notifications.

-⚡CRUD de productos.
+⚡CRUD of products.

-🌍Autenticación de terceros con Google

-📈Dashboard con gráficos en tiempo real

-🕶Capacidad de convertir a un usuario en usuario root

-🛡Pasarela de pagos con PayPal

-📲Aplicación nativa para Android.
+🌍Third party authentication with Google.

+📈Dashboard with real-time graphics.

+🕶Ability to make a user root user

+💸Payment gateway with PayPal

+📲Native application for Android

-# Tecnologias Implementadas
+# Technologies Implemented

-# Lenguaje
+# Language

 JavaScript

 # Frontend
 React

-Redux Tool Kit
+Redux ToolKit

-MUI
+Material UI

-# Backend y Base de Datos
+# Backend and Database

 NodeJs

 Express

-PostgreSQL (manejado mediante Sequelize)
+PostgreSQL

 Socket.IO